OpenDataforWeb3/Resources/README.md

 ### What is the ODC?

-The OpenData Community is a new initiative originally founded by Gitcoin.
-Through activities like hackathons, knowledge curation, and others, we hope to create, capture and distribute value to those building decentralization solutions for an Open Data Layer for web3
+The OpenData Community is a non-commercial community dedicated to protecting web3.
+Through educational activities like hackathons, knowledge curation, and others, we hope to create, capture and distribute value to those building decentralization solutions for an Open Data Layer for web3.

 ### Our mission
 Our mission is two-fold: